narang-amit/Flask/README.md

-# Flask
+# Sample Flask Projects

-Sample Flask Projects
+Inside this repository are several Flask apps I coded in my senior year Software Development class.
+I served as Project Manager for two of these five projects (QuarterMan and Hax4Snax).
+I have credited the developers I worked with in their respective projects.